jorgkoke21/jorgkoke21/README.md

 **Mathematics** student passionate about programming and problem-solving.
 Skilled at breaking down complex challenges, analyzing their root causes, and optimizing processes.
 I have applied these skills in university projects.
-Additionally, I am currently training in Data Science and Data Analysis.
+Additionally, I am currently training in Data Science.

 ## Technical Skills